KanoComputing/mongoose-profanity/README.md

 ## Mongoose Profanity Plugin

-A plugin to auto-moderate profanity in your content.
+> A plugin to auto-moderate profanity in your content.

-Replaces offensive words with random inoffensive replacement words on save, adding an entry to the `flags` field and turning a `blackListed` field to `true` when the length of `flags` reaches a limit.
+This plugin will add a pre-save hook to your model to run a profanity check in your content, perform a chosen behaviour (Obscuring forbidden words by default), add `flags` to your entry and turning a `blackListed` field to `true` when the length of the field `flags` on your entry reaches a limit.

-It can be customised to simply obscure bad words with a symbol and configured with custom list of forbidden words and replacements.
+With default options it will obscure forbidden words in the following format: 'a*****b'.

+In replace mode it will replace forbidden words with random inoffensive replacement words on save.

-It adds the following fields to your schema:
+The plugin adds the following fields to your schema:

-The list of swearwords used by default was taken from [here](https://gist.github.com/jamiew/1112488).
+To find out more about the list of swearwords check to module used by this plugin: [profanity-util](https://github.com/KanoComputing/nodejs-profanity-util)

 ### Install